 The Red Store

 The Red Store at Lerryn is a prominent feature of the south bank of the river.
-It is a Community Interest Company (Red Store Lerryn, C.I.C.) with a Chairman, 9 Directors and a Membership of currently 42.
+It is a Community Interest Company (Red Store Lerryn, C.I.C.) with 9 Directors and a Membership of currently 42.

 Two workshops on the upper floor are reached by a separate staircase.
 They have facilities for pottery or other crafts and are usually rented on a medium or long term basis.